 The constant struggle always left me frustrated with myself at the end of conversations.

-Very often, words would come out wrong because I’m very blunt when I do open my mouth.
+Very often, words come out wrong because I’m very blunt and direct when I do open my mouth.
 So I end up hurting people with my words.

 The question swimming in my mind all these years was…

 “Why is it so hard to articulate what I really feel, and say what I really wanted to say?”

 While I was frustrated with how incapable I was at communicating with people, at the same time I had a deep desire to connect with them.

 The only way to do that is through language and words with other human beings.

 I can’t tell you how many times I wished I was telepathic so I could just transmit my brainwaves and people could understand me.

 This constant struggle with communication was a big part of myself that I didn’t like.